mnmx0101/data-science-for-policy-research/README.md

 # Data Science: Tools & Projects

 Welcome to this repository of resources and projects demonstrating the application of data science.
 This collection is designed to provide **practical examples** and **reusable code** for analyzing complex problems with modern data tools.

+It reflects the know-how and skills I have developed in my role as a researcher and data scientist at the **Food and Agriculture Organization (FAO)**.
+The goal is to share a **practical, ready-to-use toolkit** for anyone interested in applying quantitative analysis to inform **policy decisions**.

 ---

 ## About This Repository

 This repository is a practical guide to the **data science workflow**, offering reusable code and project examples.